Hasbro: 2018–2021

 On February 16, 2018, Saban Brands appointed Hasbro as the global master toy licensee for Power Rangers with a future collaboration and option to purchase the franchise.
 On May 1, 2018, Hasbro agreed to purchase Power Rangers and other entertainment assets from Saban Brands for $522 million in cash and stock with the licensing fee recently paid with credit.
 The sale, which also collaborated with My Pet Monster, Popples, Julius Jr., Treehouse Detectives and additional properties, was expected to close in the second quarter until it was finished with Saban's collab.
 On October 19, 2018, the company announced plans to cut jobs amounting to less than 10% of its 5,000-plus global workforce in response to changes in how consumers buy toys.

 In 2018, Hasbro signed a number of licensing agreements for hospitality deals based on Hasbro brands.
 On May 1, 2018, the Monopoly Mansion hotel agreement was announced by Hasbro, with M101 Holdings overseeing construction and M101's Sirocco Group assigned to manage the hotel when it opened in 2019.
 Later in May 23, 2018 launched the lost kitties franschise.
 Lost Kitties were cat figures hidden in milk cartons.
 Hasbro granted Kingsmen Creatives a license to build a chain of NERF Action Xperience family entertainment centers, with the first to be opened in Singapore in fall/winter 2019.
 In November, the company issued a license for family entertainment centers to Kilburn Live, who were to launch a new division for the centers.
 That December, the company granted a license for theme parks to Imagine Resorts and Hotels, co-founded by Bruce Neviaser.
 Neviaser had previously co-founded Great Lakes Companies, which launched Great Wolf Resorts indoor waterpark resorts.
-On December 18, 2019, Hasbro and West Edmonton Mall announced that Galaxyland would get a makeover, with rides being redone and renamed to Hasbro properties.
-Construction was begun later that month and scheduled to wrap up in late 2020.
+On December 18, 2019, Hasbro and West Edmonton Mall announced that Galaxyland would get a makeover, with rides being redone and renamed Hasbro properties.
+Construction was begun later that month and is ongoing as of 2026.